pyquil.quil module

 shots – Number of iterations to loop through.

-pyquil.quil.address_qubits(program: Program, qubit_mapping: Dict[QubitPlaceholder, int] | None = None) Program[source]
+pyquil.quil.address_qubits(program: Program, qubit_mapping: dict[QubitPlaceholder, int] | None = None) Program[source]

-Takes a program which contains placeholders and assigns them all defined values.
 Either all qubits must be defined or all undefined.
 If qubits are undefined, you may provide a qubit mapping to specify how placeholders get mapped to actual qubits.
 If a mapping is not provided, integers 0 through N are used.
 This function will also instantiate any label placeholders. :param program: The program. :param qubit_mapping: A dictionary-like object that maps from QubitPlaceholder to Qubit or int (but not both). :return: A new Program with all qubit and label placeholders assigned to real qubits and labels.

-pyquil.quil.get_classical_addresses_from_program(program: Program) Dict[str, List[int]][source]
+pyquil.quil.get_classical_addresses_from_program(program: Program) dict[str, list[int]][source]

-Returns a sorted list of classical addresses found in the MEASURE instructions in the program.
+Return a sorted list of classical addresses found in the MEASURE instructions in the program.

 Parameters: